lmorchard/blog.decafbad.com/_posts/2005-10-10-urban-birdsong-copyright-and-cores-of-culture.markdown

 You make music, you tell a story, you spawn an icon with big ears.
 If you're successful, it makes its way out of your hands and becomes adopted by others.
 But after awhile, it stops being yours so much as it becomes a shared focus for others.
 Whatever you meant for it in the beginning, it's become the seed of a hailstone.
 If you're really good or lucky, the hailstone grows into a comet.

 All of the experiences and memories and feelings of all of the people who have taken in your creation accrete around it, eventually becoming more than your creation ever was.
-But, you can't ever own that, it's not yoursâ€”and the only way you can have any say in the matter is through artificial means supported by the barrel of a gun.
+But, you can't ever own that, it's not yours—and the only way you can have any say in the matter is through artificial means supported by the barrel of a gun.
 The core of it may have once come from you, but that's all.
 The rest is culture.

 Artists deserve compensation and need it to keep releasing cores of culture, but we all need to agree that these things are indeed *released*.
 There needs to be an realization that, after time, compensation turns into parasitic thievery of the source from which they drew to begin with.